 Just as it needs air, water and food, the human body needs a certain amount of sleep every night to function properly.
 Whether it’s new-borns (14-17hrs), children (9-11hrs), teenagers (8-10 hrs) or adults (7-9 hrs), anything less is classified as sleep deprivation.
 While we sleep, our bodies heal, restore chemical balances and allow our brains to sort through the information of the day and form memories for tomorrow.
 Obviously, if we deprive ourselves of sleep, we don’t get enough of what we need.
 And like any living organism, that leads to problems.

-In the short term there’s grogginess, sluggishness and finding it hard to get going, to contend with.
+In the short term, there’s grogginess, sluggishness and finding it hard to get going, to contend with.
 While these can be easily overcome every once in a while, persistent sleep deprivation over the long term can lead to increased levels of stress, decreased efficiency in our immune systems and even weight gain.
-What’s more, studies show that consistent sleep deprivation over a prolonged period of time even shorten your expected life span by 12%.
+What’s more, studies show that consistent sleep deprivation over a prolonged period of time even shortens your expected life span by 12%.

 Common causes of sleep deprivation

 Most of us are simply unaware of the importance of sleep and prefer to stay out late socializing or get up early to engage in hobbies.
 Thing like caffeine, alcohol and (increasingly) Netflix and mobile phones are all things we enjoy but also obstacles to getting a good night’s sleep.